-The California Attorney General and the Alameda County (California) District Attorney are investigating whether certain of our waste disposal policies, procedures and practices are in violation of the California Business and Professions Code and the California Health and Safety Code.
-We expect that these entities will seek injunctive and monetary relief.
-The investigation appears to be part of a broader effort to investigate waste handling and disposal processes of a number of industries.
-While we are unable to predict the outcome of this investigation, we do not believe that the outcome will have a material effect on our results of operations, financial condition or cash flows.
+The California Attorney General and the Alameda County (California) District Attorney have investigated whether certain of our former waste disposal policies, procedures and practices violated the California Business and Professions Code and the California Health and Safety Code.
+On March 8, 2022, we entered into a settlement with those entities under which DISH Network will pay certain civil penalties and other expenses, and will be subject to an injunction imposing certain waste management requirements for the next five years.
+On March 25, 2022, the Alameda County Superior Court entered the parties' stipulated judgment.
+This outcome will not have a material effect on our results of operations, financial condition or cash flows.
+This matter is now concluded.